 Are thou not aware of those who have their share of the divine writ?
 [Now] they believe in baseless mysteries and the powers of evil.

 They maintain that those who are bent on denying the truth have sure guidance than those who have attained faith?"
 (4:51)

-"He then returned to Medina to start afresh campaign of slanderous propaganda that took the form of obscene songs and amatory sonnets intending to defame Muslim women.
+"He then returned to Medina to start a new campaign of slanderous propaganda that took the form of obscene songs and amatory sonnets intending to defame Muslim women.

 "When the Jews learned about the death of their tyrant, Ka'b bin Al-Ashraf, they were scared, and even their stone-like hearts were in the grip of inexpressible panic.
-They realized that the Messenger of Allah would thenceforth never hesitate to use force when the right words and admonition failed.
-They remained silent and resigned and faked adherence to covenants.
+They realized that the Messenger of Allah would never hesitate to use force when the right words and admonition failed.
+So they remained silent and resigned and faked adherence to covenants.

-"Now, the Prophet was free to collect his thoughts and give himself up to resolving foreign affairs, and facing dangers that could be carried with hostile wind blowing again from Makkah."
+"Now, the Prophet was free to collect his thoughts and give himself up to resolving foreign affairs and facing dangers that could be carried with the hostile wind blowing again from Makkah."

 Mubarakpuri reproduced Sahih Bukhari vol 5 #369 and added details without giving their sources.

 "It is narrated Jabir Abdullah: Allah's Messenger said, "Who is willing to kill Ka'b bin al-Ashraf who has hurt Allah and His apostle?"
 Thereupon Maslama got up, saying, "O Allah's messenger!
 Would you like that I kill him?"
 The Prophet said, "Yes."
 Maslama said, "Then allow me to say a (false) thing (i.e., to deceive Ka'b).
 The Prophet said, "You may say it."